-Zeus' weaknesses: Gets in trouble over love affairs, can be moody.
+Zeus is usually represented as an older, vigorous, bearded man.
+But representations of Zeus as a powerful young man also exist.
+A thunderbolt is sometimes shown clutched in his hand.
+He is seen as powerful, strong, charming, and persuasive, but he gets into trouble over love affairs and can be moody.
 But in ancient times, he was considered to generally be a benevolent and good god who valued kindness and justice, something often missing from modern representations.

-Zeus' tomb: Unlike mainland Greeks, the Cretans believed that Zeus died and was resurrected annually.
-His tomb was said to be on Mount Juchtas or Yuktas just outside of Heraklion, where from the west, the mountain looks like a giant man lying on his back.
-A Minoan peak sanctuary crowns the mountain and can be visited, though these days it has to share space with cell phone towers.
+Unlike mainland Greeks, the Cretans believed that Zeus died and was resurrected annually.
+His tomb was said to be on Mount Juchtas, or Yuktas, just outside of Heraklion, where from the west, the mountain looks like a giant man lying on his back.
+A Minoan peak sanctuary crowns the mountain and can be visited, though these days it has to share space with cellphone towers.

-Basic story: Zeus is King of the gods of Mount Olympus, fights with his beautiful wife Hera and drops down to earth in a variety of disguises to seduce maidens who catch his fancy.
+Zeus, king of the gods of Mount Olympus, fights with his beautiful wife, Hera, and drops down to Earth in a variety of disguises to seduce maidens who catch his fancy.

 On a more serious side, he is a creator god who is sometimes considered to be too friendly to humankind by his peers.

-Interesting fact: Some experts believe that not all the names of Zeus really refer to Zeus, but instead refer to similar gods popular in local areas of Greece.
+Some experts say they believe that not all the names of Zeus really refer to Zeus, but instead refer to similar gods popular in various areas of Greece.
 Zeus Kretagenes is the Zeus born on Crete.
 Another early name of Zeus was Za or Zan; the words Zeus, Theos, and Dios are also all related.